-- 1. SAS format library (FMTLIB) created from the IQFMT program. - The discharge-level file that was created with the IQSAS1 program. - 3.
+- 1. SAS format library (FMTLIB) created from the IQFMT program. - 2.
+The discharge-level file that was created with the IQSAS1 program. - 3.
 The SAS dataset with summary records that was created with the IQSASA2 program. - 4.
 A text file with Census area residential populations, stratified by area, sex, and discrete age categories.
 One file is currently provided along with the IQI module software.
-The file is POP95TO06.
+The file is POP95T007.
 The user should set POPYEAR to the year that best matches the user's discharge data file.
 The text file does not need to be converted to a SAS file for use with the software. - 5.
-A text file (COVIQA30.TXT) containing regression coefficients from a regression that was run on the reference SID dataset.
+A text file (COVIQA31.TXT) containing regression coefficients from a regression that was run on the reference SID dataset.
 These coefficients will be used in the risk adjustment process.
 This file is provided to you as part of the IQI module.
 The text file does not need to be converted to a SAS file for use with the software. - 6.
-A text file (MSXIQA30.TXT) containing three arrays for use in the smoothing process.
+A text file (MSXIQA31.TXT) containing three arrays for use in the smoothing process.
 The arrays contain noise estimates, signal estimates, and mean area rates for each IQI.
 This file is provided to you as part of the IQI module.
 The text file does not need to be converted to a SAS file for use with the software.

-- A SAS dataset with an overall summary record and with area-level summary records that contain the three types of indicator rates, along with the components of the initial raw rates.
-Specifically, the file contains the observed rates (OAlQxx variables), the risk-adjusted rates (RAlQxx variables), the smoothed rates (SAlQxx variables), the counts of outcomes that formed the numerators of the observed rates (TAlQxx variables), and the residential population totals that formed the denominators of the observed rates (PAlQxx variables). - 2.
+- 1. A SAS dataset with an overall summary record and with area-level summary records that contain the three types of indicator rates, along with the components of the initial raw rates.
+Specifically, the file contains the observed rates (OAIQxx variables), the risk-adjusted rates (RAIQxx variables), the smoothed rates (SAIQxx variables), the counts of outcomes that formed the numerators of the observed rates (TAIQxx variables), and the residential population totals that formed the denominators of the observed rates (PAIQxx variables).
+When stratifications other than area are selected, the RAIQxx variables and their confidence intervals are observed/expected ratios to avoid confounding with risk adjustment variables. - 2.
 An optional ASCII (comma delimited) text file that the user can then import into a spreadsheet.
 This text file contains the same information as the SAS output dataset.
 The text file will contain the OAIQxx observed rates and their TAIQxx and PAIQxx components, the RAIQxx risk-adjusted rates, and the SAIQxx smoothed rates.
 Each record or row in the text file will correspond to a different area. - 3.
-Output to hardcopy are PROC MEANS (with N, NMISS, MIN, MAX, MEAN, and SUM) of risk-adjusted and smoothed rates in two intermediate work files and of all of the numeric variables in the final output data file.
-The printout also contains a PROC CONTENTS of the output SAS dataset.
-A PROC PRINT of the output dataset is provided only if the "PRINT" parameter in CONTROL IQI.SAS code is set to one.
+Output to hardcopy are PROC MEANS (with N, NMISS, MIN, MAX, MEAN, and SUM) of riskadjusted and smoothed rates in two intermediate work files and of all of the numeric variables in the final output data file.
+The printout also contains a PROC CONTENTS of the output SAS

-- 6. A PROC MEANS (with N, NMISS, MIN, MAX, MEAN, and SUM) of the area-level summary records that shows statistics for the OAIQxx observed rates and their TAIQxx and PAIQxx components, the RAIQxx risk-adjusted rates, and the SAIQxx smoothed rates. - 7.
-A PROC CONTENTS of the output SAS summary dataset is output to hardcopy. - 8.
-A PROC PRINT of the output summary dataset is provided at the end of the hardcopy printout.
-If the user does not wish to generate this printout, then the global "PRINT" parameter in CONTROL_IQI.SAS code should be set to zero.
+- dataset.
+A PROC PRINT of the output dataset is provided only if the "PRINT" parameter in CONTROL IQI.SAS code is set to one. - 7.
+A PROC MEANS (with N, NMISS, MIN, MAX, MEAN, and SUM) of the area-level summary records that shows statistics for the OAIQxx observed rates and their TAIQxx and PAIQxx components, the RAIQxx risk-adjusted rates, and the SAIQxx smoothed rates. - 8.
+A PROC CONTENTS of the output SAS summary dataset is output to hardcopy. - A PROC PRINT of the output summary dataset is provided at the end of the hardcopy printout.
+If the user does not wish to generate this printout, then the global "PRINT" parameter in CONTROL IQI.SAS code should be set to zero.